ysoh880710/ParallelComputing/README.md

 ![Multithreading](https://www.logicbig.com/quick-info/images/multithreading.png)

 >"[Multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) is the ability of a central processing unit (CPU) (or a single core in a multi-core processor) to provide multiple threads of execution concurrently, supported by the operating system" ([Multithreading, wikipedia](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)))

+>"[Multithreading](https://en.wikipedia.org/wiki/Thread_(computing)) can also be applied to one process to enable parallel execution on a multiprocessing system."

 ## What is [Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science))?